Kong/docs.konghq.com/app/konnect/getting-started/configure-runtime.md

     {{site.ee_gateway_name}} instance and connects it to your
     {{site.konnect_short_name}} SaaS account.

-5. Click **Done** to go to the Runtimes page.
+5. Click **Done** to go to the Runtime Manager page.

-Once the script has finished running, the Runtimes page will include a new entry for your instance.
+Once the script has finished running, the Runtime Manager will include a new entry for your instance.

 <!-- and the tag in the **Node Status** column should say